ukatc/AtLAST_sensitivity_calculator/docs/source/developer_guide/application_overview.rst

 parameter_setup
 +++++++++++++++
 This class serves as a centralised container for all parameter classes.
-When a parameter is updates in its respective class, the new value is can be retrieved through this class.
+When a parameter is updated in its respective class, the new value can be retrieved through this class.
 It provides access to all models used in calculations and methods for operations related to identifying applicable instruments.
 The class also stores a copy of the parameters used to initialize the calculator, allowing the user to revert to